timwelchnz/pyBlaubergAHU/README.md

 # pyBlaubergAHU

-**DISCLAIMER**
+**DISCLAIMER!!**

 I am not a Python Programmer!

-I forked https://github.com/aglehmann/pyEcovent/ as some of it worked on my Blauberg Komfort EC S Air Handling Unit (AHU)
+I forked @aglehmann pyEcovent library found [here](https://github.com/aglehmann/pyEcovent/) as some of it worked on my Blauberg Komfort EC S Air Handling Unit (AHU)

 I have poked and prodded it and added parameters from the included PDF so that it worked better with my AHU.

 Once it was working well I have re-named it completely since it's no longer for just a fan but the whole Air Handling Unit.

+## NOTES
+This library mimics the behaviour of the Blauberg Mobile app which connects via UDP to Port 4000.

+@jvitkauskas has [another library](https://github.com/jvitkauskas/pybls21) which connects via TCP to Port 502.
+I was unable to get this working with my AHU with it

-**Python3 library for a Blauberg Komfort Air Handling Unit**
+## **Python3 library for a Blauberg Komfort Air Handling Unit**

 ## Install
 	Manual download at this stage.
 I'll publish it on PyPi as a pip package when I have v1 ready.